 9 In Castellanos, the attorney secured a benefit of about \$850 and was due only \$164.54 for 107 hours of work.
 This works out to \$1.53, per hour.

-statutory limit of 260 weeks.
-This restored the law to the 1993 statute.
-However, the Court did not provide a solution for the unconstitutional gap in benefits; it just extended the number of weeks, which makes it less likely that an injured worker would be affected by it.
+not provide a solution for the unconstitutional gap in benefits; it just extended the number of weeks, which makes it less likely that an injured worker would be affected by it.

 MILES